-Lisa Rau is Editorial Manager at the USC Center on Public Diplomacy (CPD), a premier organization dedicated to furthering the study and practice of global public engagement and cultural relations.
+Lisa Rau is Editorial Manager at the USC Center on Public Diplomacy (CPD), an organization that trains diplomats and advances global public engagement and cultural relations.

 In The News: